laanwj/etna_viv/doc/kernel_interface.md

 uses the fields in `interface->u.AllocateLinearVideoMemory` to pass in the number of bytes to allocate, but also to pass out the number of bytes actually allocated.

+What is curious about the ioctl protocol is that the communication structures contains fields that are not used by the kernel at all, but only in user-space.
+There is no good reason why these values would need to be present in kernel-facing structures at all.
+The line is blurry sometimes.
-It appears that the structure has been designed with platform-independence in mind, and so some of the fields are not used in the Linux drivers such as `status`, `handle`, `pid`.
+It also appears that the structure has been designed with platform-independence in mind, and so some of the fields are not used in the Linux drivers such as `status`, `handle`, `pid`.

+A possibly worthwhile long-term goal would be to clean up the kernel driver interface.
+This would break compatibility with the Vivante binary blobs, though, so maybe the effort would be better spent building a fully-fledged DRM/DRI infrastructure driver instead.

 Allocations
 ------------